joseluisq/ngrx-router-state-plus/README.md

 __page.component.ts__

-Normally you will only need to subscribe to your individual states, but if you need access to Router state you can try it out as follow:
+Normally you will only need to subscribe to your individual states dispatched from your effects, but if you need access to Router state data directly you can do it out as follow:

 ```ts
 import { Component, OnInit } from '@angular/core'